“He heals the brokenhearted and binds up their wounds‭.‬”‭ (‬Psalm 147:3‭)‬

 Notable dates & events

-October 24th is also known as Simchat Torah, when the Torah reading cycle restarts again.
+October 15th The last day is also known as Simchat Torah, when the Torah reading cycle restarts again.
+In Israel it’s the same day as Shemini Atzeret, but overseas it’s celebrated the day after.
 There is great rejoicing with Torah scrolls in the streets.
 Jewish people all over the world read a portion of the Torah together each week, starting now in Genesis and slowly working through all five books to end with Deuteronomy next September.
 The “Hafterah” is a portion from the prophets which accompanies the Torah portion, and so throughout the year a lot of ground is covered.
 Do you have a good system for reading through your Bible

 October 31st is significant for a couple of reasons, both of which being somewhat controversial.
 The first is the anniversary of Reformation, kicked off by Martin Luther.
 His “95 Theses” are famous for bringing much needed change to the body of Messiah, but his later writings became increasingly hateful towards the Jewish people.
 The second is Halloween, which is hard to avoid in many countries, but choosing how to respond is an important thing for believers to consider: Fear No Evil.